-(3) Audit related services consist of assurance and related services traditionally performed by the independent external auditor of the Consolidated Entity.
+Audit related to the year ended of Match 2022 but were incurred uning the 2023 infanctary ear.
+Audit related services consist of assurance and related services traditionally performed by the independent external auditor of the Consolidated Entity.
 While in addition to their statutory audit role, these services are consistent with the role of the external auditor and include statutory assurance and other assurance services such as engagements required under regulatory, prudential, legislative or financing programmes as well as reviews requested by regulators and other agreed upon procedures.
+An additional amount of \$21,295 thousand in 2022 (2021: \$14,327 thousand) was paid or payable to PricewaterhouseCoopers as fees for audit services for Macquarie-managed (3)

-(4) An additional amount of \$21,295 thousand in 2022 (2021: \$14,327 thousand) was paid or payable to PricewaterhouseCoopers as fees for audit services for Macquarie-managed funds that are not a part of the Consolidated Entity.
+(4) funds that are not a part of the Consolidated Entity.